Choose your plan

 What is the format of the ABPN Certification Exam in Neurology with Special Qualification in Child Neurology?

 The ABPN Certification Exam in Neurology with Special Qualification in Child Neurology is comprised of 400 multiple-choice questions (MCQ) in stand-alone and vignette format.
+350 of these questions are scored, and 50 are considered "pretest" and do not factor into the final exam score.

 Stand-alone questions are single best answer MCQ’s that are not associated with any other questions.
 These questions can be flagged for review or skipped.
 However, candidates cannot review questions in a section that has been completed.